ThinkDataEd/student/docs/unit1/lab1g.md

         tally(~ ____, data = ____)

-###**2-way Frequency Tables**
+###**Two-way frequency tables**
-* Counting the categories of a single variable is nice, but often times we want to make comparisons.
+* Counting the categories of a single variable is nice, but oftentimes we want to make comparisons.

-* Use a line of code, that's similar to how we facet plots, to tally the number of people with physical challenges and their genders.
+* Use a line of code that's similar to how we facet plots to tally the number of people with physical challenges, as well as their genders.

     – **Does one ```gender``` seem to have a higher occurrence of physical challenges than the other?
 If so, which one and explain your reasoning?**

-###**Interpreting 2-way frequency tables**
+###**Interpreting two-way frequency tables**
 * Recall that there were 1153 more women than men in our data set.

     – If there are more women, then we might expect women to have more physical challenges (compared to men).

 * Instead of using *counts* we use *percentages*.

 * Include: ```format = "percent"``` as option to the code you used to make your 2-way frequency table.
 Then answer this question again:

     – **Does one ```gender``` seem to have a higher occurence of physical challenges than the other?
 If so, which one and explain your reasoning?**

     – **Did your answer change from before?
 Why?**